seanelvidge/seanelvidge.github.io/_posts/2025-01-09-Brewing_coffee_at_altitude.md

 - $$P$$: The vapor pressure of the liquid at the temperature of interest (in Pascals, Pa).
 This is what we want to find to determine the boiling point.
 - $$P_0$$: The vapor pressure at a known reference temperature (also in Pascals).
 For water, we often use standard atmospheric pressure (101325 Pa) and its corresponding boiling point of 100°C (373.15 Kelvin).
-- $$\Delta H$: The enthalpy of vaporization (in Joules per mole, J/mol).
+- $$\Delta H$$: The enthalpy of vaporization (in Joules per mole, J/mol).
 This represents the energy needed to change one mole of liquid into vapor at a constant temperature.
 For water, $$\Delta H$$ is approximately 40,700 J/mol.
 - $$R$$: The ideal gas constant (8.314 J/mol·K).
 This constant relates energy to temperature for gases.
 - $$T$$: The temperature in Kelvin (K) at which we want to find the vapor pressure (and ultimately, the boiling point).
 - $$T_0$$: The reference temperature in Kelvin (K).
 Again, for water, this is often 373.15 K.